IBM-Cloud/ansible-collection-ibm/docs/ibm_resource_key.rst

 Parameters
 ----------

-  tags (False, list, None)
-    None

-  resource_instance_id (False, str, None)
-    The id of the resource instance for which to create resource key

   name (True, str, None)
     (Required for new resource) The name of the resource key

+  resource_alias_id (False, str, None)
+    The id of the resource alias for which to create resource key

   parameters (False, dict, None)